biojs/biojs.github.io/_posts/2019-01-12-continuous-deployment-using-ansible-and-travis-ci.md

 ## Initial state of affairs

-BioJS is hosted on two servers provided through the Australian NeCTAR infrastructure that we were able to secure thankt to the effort of [Rowland](https://github.com/rowlandm) and which will be available through 2019 after which we will have to find new server.
+BioJS is hosted on two servers provided through the Australian NeCTAR infrastructure that we were able to secure thanks to the effort of [Rowland](https://github.com/rowlandm) and which will be available through 2019 after which we will have to find new servers.
 If you would like to support a small open-source project and have a few computing resources to spare (we don't need much) please contact us on [gitter](https://github.com/biojs/organisation/issues).

 We had one server running the biojs.net production application.
 On top of the inital deployment, there were some manual changes on the production system itself to get the nginx configuration working with SSL certificates.
 The other server was just there as a backup.
 It was still running the legacy registry workmen of the old site since parts of that were used in development of the current page but essentially it was idle.